 In contrast, digital accessibility is broader and encompasses accessible web content but also all electronics, including hardware and non-web products such as computers, kiosks, mobile apps, software, etc.

-This requires designing digital products and services to be accessible to as wide a range of users as possible.
-If this is not feasible, then assistive technology should be able to bridge the gap.
+This requires designing digital products and services to be accessible to as wide a range of users as possible, including those who rely upon assistive technology.

 What Is The Importance of Digital Accessibility?